Nour-Ibrahim-1290/Bondora-Credit-Risk-Analysis-P2P-Lending-Platform/Project_Bondora_Credit_Analysis_P2P/README.md

  - We sew in numeric column distribution there are many columns which are present as numeric but they are actually categorical as per data description such as Verification Type, Language Code, Gender, Use of Loan, Education, Marital Status,EmployementStatus, OccupationArea etc.., So we will convert these features to categorical features.
  - Now, we have a clean optimized dataset, and we're ready for EDA.

+**Developers:** All team created their version individually, and we decided upon which steps to finalize.

 ### 4.2 Exploratory Data Analysis (EDA):
 - While examining the data set through visualizations, There're some interesting trands showed in the data as the next few images suggest...